STEEP: STEM Entrepreneurial Excellence Program

 - Must I attend all classes?

 While we acknowledge scheduling challenges of participants, it is critical that participants engage in all training sessions for STEEP Detroit to have its intended impact on the growth and increased sustainability of your business.
-Participants must attend 85% of all training sessions synchronously with their colleagues.
+Participants must attend 85% of all training sessions synchronously (at the scheduled day and time) with their colleagues.
 For participants who must miss a session due to scheduling conflict, all virtual sessions will be recorded and in-person sessions will either be recorded or summarized in written form.
 Participants who miss a session must review recording or notes of each missed session.
 The boot camp includes personalized encounters with coaches.
 Therefore, the boot camp will not be available as a recorded or noted session and must be attended in its entirety.

 - Is this a virtual or in-person program?
 How will COVID-19 pandemic impact this program?

 This program has been planned with both virtual and in-person options, and will be executed with the safety of our participants and our trainers, coaches, and experts in mind.
 The first 4 months of the program is confirmed as virtual and all trainings and special sessions will be live and interactive online.
 We will review the science of the pandemic, the rules and protocols of the state of Michigan and all participating partners every 2 months to determine if in-person options will be used.

 - How do you define a "small business"?